-BIO341/CH341 Biochemistry (4)-Introduces chemistry, reactions and metabolism of biologically important compounds.
-Biosynthesis and metabolic regulation of macromolecules.
-Protein structure and function.
-Nucleic acids and introduction to molecular biology.
+BIO341/CH341 Biochemistry (4)-Explores inner workings of cellular metabolism, starting with basic biomolecules such as amino acids and building to biosynthesis and maintenance of body homeostasis.
 Prerequisites: CHE211, 212; BIO150.
 Lab fee.

 BIO371 Selected Topics (2 or 4)-Explores topic not regularly offered.
 Students may enroll more than once if topic changes.
 Prerequisites set by instructor.